 Zones can differ in different theoretical models that you might look at, it might be a three-zone model, we work off of a five-zone model at Coach Parry.

-Essentially, the zone is where you’re getting all the physiological adaptation that you need for endurance running.
+Essentially, the zone is where you’re getting all the physiological adaptations that you need for endurance running.
 Physiological adaptation, meaning, your heart as a muscle, because the heart is a muscle that gets stronger, it gets bigger as well.
 So it becomes more efficient in circulating blood around your system.

 When you’re running within this zone, you can run towards the top end of that zone, which is a little bit faster, or the bottom end.
 When you’re running at the top end of that zone, you’re putting a lot of eccentric stress on your muscles.

 You can run at the bottom end of the zone and then there will be less of that load of eccentric contraction and less wear and tear on the body.
-You’re going to be getting exactly the same benefits as if you were running towards the top end of that zone.
+You’re going to be getting exactly the same benefits as if you were running toward the top end of that zone.

 It’s also important to say that not every run should be easy.
-Do your easy run easy enough so that when it comes to doing the harder, higher intensity sessions, you’re good to go.
+Do your easy run easy enough so that when it comes to doing the harder, higher-intensity sessions, you’re good to go.